brandur/org/fragments/starbucks-growth.md

 sweet drinks under the guise of luxury items.
-Around the Bay Area, you won't find a single serious coffee drinker who frequents Starbucks, but a venti double-shot vanilla caffè macchiato is sure easier to justify to yourself than its closest relative: the milkshake of the same flavor.
+Around the Bay Area, you won't find a single serious coffee drinker who frequents Starbucks, but a venti double-shot vanilla caffè macchiato is sure easier to justify to yourself than its closest culinary relative: the milkshake of the same flavor.

 [starbucks-reserve]: http://roastery.starbucks.com/reserve/